farnaz-kakhsaz/My-JavaScript-Notes/README.md

 // If no string is explicitly provided for first argument, it will be coerced to
 // "undefined", and this value will be searched for in entire string.

-const paragraph = 'The quick brown fox jumps over the lazy dog. undefined If the dog barked, was it really lazy?';
+const str = "The quick brown fox jumps over the lazy dog. undefined If the dog barked, was it really lazy?";

-console.log(paragraph.indexOf());            // 45
+console.log(str.indexOf());                  // 45

 //or
 "undefined".indexOf();                       // 0